 - Research shows that exposure therapy is the most successful treatment for anxiety disorders, including OCD.
 It is even more effective when combined with medicine for a limited time.
 Children with severe OCD may need medicine for 12 to 24 months.

 - The program runs 3 hours a day, 4 days each week.
 Most kids take part for about 8 to 12 weeks.
 It may be a few weeks longer if your child needs more treatment.

 - You and your child will attend group sessions to learn skills to manage OCD and anxiety.
 Part of the time you’ll be in a group with 6 kids and their parents.
 Together, we review exposure homework and strategies for kids and parents to use to treat OCD.

 - Part of each day is also spent working one-on-one with a therapist who will help your child through that day’s exposure practice.

-- If needed, you will meet with our psychiatrist about your child’s medicine.
+- If needed, we will recommend that you meet with our psychiatric provider about your child’s medicine.

 After your child completes the program, they return to their current community mental health providers for continued treatment or follow-up, as needed.

 Parents and guardians are important members of your child’s treatment team.
 We need you to take part in the program.

 - A parent or guardian attends each session.

 - You learn how to practice ER/P at home, in 90-minute group sessions with other parents each week.